M

 An anti-inflammatory diet is helpful too.
 Avoid processed foods, refined sugar, pro-inflammatory vegetable oils (canola, safflower, corn, sunflower, soybean), fried foods, conventional meat, and alcohol.
 Instead, choose a whole-foods, Mediterranean-style diet that is rich in fruits, vegetables (especially leafy greens), wild caught fish, olive oil, and whole grains.

 If you need extra help breaking the cycle of insomnia and getting enough quality rest during menopause, my potent Sleep Blend formulation is an outstanding option.
-It contains concentrated extracts of valerian, hops, German chamomile, passion flower, and magnesium glycinate that help you to fall asleep quickly — and stay asleep longer.
+It contains concentrated extracts of valerian, hops, German chamomile, and passion flower that help you to fall asleep quickly — and stay asleep longer.
 Visit the apothecary today to learn more.

 I hope these tips are helpful.
 Here’s to balanced (and happy) hormonal health!